Defence School of Electronic and Mechanical Engineering: 8 Training Battalion REME

 8 Training Battalion of the British Army's Royal Electrical and Mechanical Engineers (REME) is based at MOD Lyneham.
 The battalion trains Army and Royal Marines armourers, vehicle mechanics, electronic technicians, recovery mechanics, technical support specialist (technical store-man), metalsmiths and REME vehicle, electronic and weapons artificers.
 It was formerly known as the School of Electrical and Mechanical Engineering (SEME) and was based at Bordon Camp in Hampshire before moving to Lyneham in 2016.

 REME Arms School

 The Royal Electrical and Mechanical Engineers Arms School is based at MOD Lyneham.
 It provides engineering command and leadership courses to REME soldiers and officers as well as health and safety, quality management, European Foundation Quality Management (EFQM) and specialist equipment support courses.
 The school was previously based at Arborfield in Berkshire.

-School of Army Aeronautical Engineering (SAAE)

-The School Army Aeronautical Engineering (SAAE) is also based at MOD Lyneham, however is under the command of the Defence School of Aeronautical Engineering, the Headquarters of which is based in RAF Cosford.
-It provides initial and subsequent trade training to avionics & aircraft technicians, and to artificers avionics and artificers aircraft.
-The School was previously based at Arborfield and moved to Lyneham in 2015.

 No. 4 School of Technical Training

-The RAF's No. 4 School of Technical Training is based at MOD St Athan in the Vale of Glamorgan, Wales.
-It provides training to general technicians in the mechanical, electrical and workshop roles.
+No. 4 School of Technical Training is based at MOD Lyneham and provides initial trade training to RAF personnel and subsequent professional trade training across its ground engineering disciplines.
+It was established in 1938 at RAF St Athan before moving to Lyneham in 2024.